Key Takeaways

 Frequently Asked Questions

-Who is an ideal candidate for both treatments together?
+Who is an ideal candidate for full body contouring with liposuction?